MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] C. Set Max concurrent iterations to 0. `This is incorrect because setting the maximum concurrent iterations to 0 does not relate to transparency and would likely hinder the model training process.`
 - [x] D. Enable Explain best model. `This is the correct answer.
 Enabling the "Explain best model" feature provides insights into how the model makes decisions, which aligns with the transparency principle by making the model's workings understandable.`

-## Q: Understanding Confusion Matrix Metrics
+## Q23: Understanding Confusion Matrix Metrics

 > You are working on developing a classification model to predict outcomes.
 The confusion matrix for the model, evaluated on test data, is provided below: